 commercialise genetically modified plants, has now become more stringent and

+critical in evaluating the environmental and bio-safety aspects of transgenics.
 The Chinese Government is now setting up a centre to monitor the

 environmental effects of the transgenic crops, according to Prof. Jialin Yu of